 allelic exclusion: The phenomenon whereby, following successful rearrangement of one allele of an antigen receptor gene, rearrangement of the other parental allele is suppressed.

-allergen: An antigen which causes allergy.
+allergen: An antigen that causes allergy.

-allergy: IgE-mediated hypersensitivity, e.g. asthma, eczema, hayfever and food allergy.
+allergy: IgE-mediated hypersensitivity (e.g., asthma, eczema, hayfever, and food allergy).

 allogeneic: Refers to the genetic differences between individuals of the same species.